typhoeus/ethon/README.md

 #=> :ok
 ```

-Once you're done you can look at the response code and body:
+Once you're done you can inspect the response code and body:

 ```ruby
 easy = Ethon::Easy.new(url: "www.example.com", followlocation: true)